-Scott Bukstein has been a faculty member within the College of Business Administration at UCF since January 2010.
+Scott Bukstein has been a faculty member within UCF College of Business since January 2010.
 He is responsible for directing the Undergraduate Sport Business Management Program at UCF and is the Associate Director of the DeVos Graduate Sport Business Management Program.
+In April 2018, Bukstein was also promoted from Instructor to Associate Instructor.

 As Associate Director of the DeVos Graduate Sport Business Management Program, Prof. Bukstein helps lead one of the most prestigious graduate sport business management programs in the world.
 He also leads the operations of an undergraduate academic program of about 400 students.
-In this role, he develops and manages business relationships with sport and entertainment organizations to establish volunteer, internship and job opportunities for students in the program.
-Bukstein also is the faculty advisor for the Sport Business Club at UCF.
+In this role, Bukstein develops and manages business relationships with sport and entertainment organizations to establish volunteer, internship and job opportunities for students in the program.
+Bukstein also serves as the faculty advisor for the Sport Business Club at UCF.

 Bukstein teaches the following graduate courses: Sport Law (SPB 6406), U.S. Sport Industries: Challenges and Opportunities (SPB 6608), Event and Facility Management in Sport (SPM 6108), Professional Selling in Sport (SPB 6715C), and Sport Analytics (SPB 6706).